commonsmachinery/catalog/doc/docker.md

 Getting third-party images
 --------------------------

-These seem to be good base images for the services:

-    sudo docker pull dockerfile/mongodb
+We don't use many third-party images directly.
+This one is only needed if you want to build run the frontend in a container in development mode:

-    sudo docker pull dockerfile/redis
+    sudo docker pull dockerfile/nodejs

 Building catalog images